 Mr Sofonyas Tiruneh

-Sofonyas Tiruneh is a Research Associate at the National Perinatal Epidemiology and Statistics Unit (NPESU), Centre for Big Data Research in Health (CBDRH), UNSW Sydney, Australia.
+Sofonyas Tiruneh is an early-career Postgraduate Research Associate at the National Perinatal Epidemiology and Statistics Unit (NPESU), the Centre for Big Data Research in Health (CBDRH) at UNSW Sydney, Australia.
 He is a PhD candidate at Monash University (awaiting conferral), and his doctoral thesis has been accepted for the award of Doctor of Philosophy without further amendments or examination.
-His PhD project aims to develop and validate early pre-eclampsia risk prediction using readily available maternal factors, to facilitate early identification of high-risk women for timely intervention and better pregnancy outcomes.
+His PhD project aims to develop and validate an early pre-eclampsia risk prediction model using readily available maternal factors, to facilitate early identification of high-risk women for timely intervention and better pregnancy outcomes.

 - Publications